steadylearner/blog/posts/Docker/How to use Docker commands.md

 ---

-You should install Docker first if you haven't yet.
-Simply type **$docker** in your machine and this would show you how to install it.
-Otherwise, search how to install it in your browser.
+First, you must install Docker, if you don't have it yet.
+Type **$ docker** on your machine and you will be shown how to proceed with the installation.
+Or just search how to install it on your browser.

-This post is the summary of [Docker Website], [Docker Curriculum] etc. I hope you to read them first but you don't have to spend much time for them.
-We will learn how to deploy a web app and microservices to [AWS] with other [Steadylearner Blog] posts.
+This post is a summary of [Docker Website], [Docker Curriculum] etc. I hope you read them first, but you don't have to spend a lot of time with them.
+We'll learn how to deploy a web app and microservices to [AWS] with other [Steadylearner Blog] posts.

 <br />